 Farnsworth: "You're going to do his laundry?"

-When stuck at Roswell in 1947, Leela and the Professor dressed in hilariously stereotyped clothes go to an appliance store to acquire a microwave oven, not realizing they aren't invented yet.
-While the salesman ignoring Leela and focusing his pitch to her "husband" could be somewhat handwaved as the sexism prevalent to that era, the Professor gleefully partaking in the jokes certainly wasn't excusable, as Leela reminds him by setting his tie on fire with an oven.
+- When stuck at Roswell in 1947, Leela and the Professor dressed in hilariously stereotyped clothes go to an appliance store to acquire a microwave oven, not realizing they aren't invented yet.
+While the salesman ignoring Leela and focusing his pitch to her "husband" could be somewhat handwaved as the sexism prevalent in that era, the Professor gleefully partaking in the jokes certainly wasn't excusable, as Leela reminds him by setting his tie on fire with an oven.

-Pakku from Avatar: The Last Airbender held sexist values for most of his life.
-When he was a teenager, his bigotry caused his fiancée Kanna note Katara's future grandmother to leave him.
-After realizing this as an old man, he realizing that his ideas were wrong and starts to see women as equals.
+- Pakku held sexist values for most of his life.
+When he was a teenager, his bigotry caused his fiancée Kanna note to leave him.
+After recognizing this as an old man, he realized that his ideas were wrong and starts to see women as equals.
 (For example, he trains Katara in combat waterbending, even though traditionally, female waterbenders are only allowed to use their powers for healing.)
-He even meets up with Kanna again, and after she realizes that he's changed, Kanna marries him, making him the grandfather-in-law of Sokka and Katara.
+He even meets up with Kanna again, and after she realizes that he's changed, Kanna marries him, making him the step-grandfather of Sokka and Katara.

-Sokka is a bit sexist for the first few episodes, believing that women should Stay in the Kitchen and out of the fighting.
+- Sokka is a bit sexist for the first few episodes, believing that women should Stay in the Kitchen and out of the fighting.
 Which is somewhat justified as his father, the chieftain, left him behind with the women and children when all the other men went to war.
 To comfort him, he told him that it wasn't because he was too young but because someone would have to stay and protect the village and he should be honored to be entrusted with this important duty.
 After getting to know a group of female warriors who have actual training and experience as soldiers and are much more skilled than him, he starts to adjust his views, though it still takes some time to completely get over his prejudices.

-This was the entire point of The Simpsons episode "Homer's Phobia".
-Homer was incredibly homophobic, which was shown after he met John, but did mellow a bit after John saved his life.
+- This was the entire point of The Simpsons episode "Homer's Phobia".
+Homer Simpson was incredibly homophobic, which was shown after he met John, but did mellow a bit after John saved his life.
 John summed it up rather well at the end:

 John: Well, Homer, I won your respect, and all I had to do was save your life.
 Now, if every gay man could just do the same, you'd be set.